SC upholds insolvency proceedings against real estate firms for Greater Noida project

 The case originated from a 2021 petition filed by 141 allottees of the Grand Venezia Commercial Tower in Greater Noida.

-The National Company Law Tribunal admitted the insolvency plea in December 2023, a decision subsequently upheld by the National Company Law Appellate Tribunal .
+The National Company Law Tribunal (NCLT) admitted the insolvency plea in December 2023, a decision subsequently upheld by the National Company Law Appellate Tribunal (NCLAT).